 When you imagine church signs, it usually conjures up images of a marquee sign that has worship hours and Bible humor.
-As your signage experts, Bethel Signs & Graphics know there is more to church signage than meets the eye.
-While running a church, there will include numerous signs which are mandated by law which … read more
+As your signage experts, know there is more to church signage than meets the eye.
+While running a church, there will include numerous signs which are mandated by law which have to be displayed. … read more

 Research shows that changing or adding a sign will directly improve sales revenue.
 Below are the average rises in sales revenue for the industry of fast food: If you add a single monument sign you will see a 9.3 percent increase and if you add a big pole sign (144 square feet) you will see … read more

 Do you think all signs are the same?
 You should think again.
 In most instances, a sign’s effectiveness is determined by its use.
 Is it helping your customers navigate to your store or leading them to an event?
 Is it hanging in a window or going outside on your storefront?
 When beginning the process of … read more

 As you have formed an opinion based upon your first impression, it is difficult to change the impression.
 Imagine that your friend and you are hanging out inside a coffee cafe when a lady enters in that your friend knows.
 The friend introduces you to Jane, who’s hair is stringy and greasy.
 Her t-shirt and … read more

 Begin to attract more customers to your company with sign installation in Marietta, GA!
 Signage shows prospective customers what you do and who you are.
 Placing signage inside and around your business assists you in advertising and encouraging prospective customers to take advantage of your services.
 Begin with the following tips: Select Signage Type You … read more